nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 __Overview__

-Our target is to maximize the application of blockchain technology.
-In this connection, all leading and trustworthy blockchains have been chosen to give users a right to choose.
+Our target is to maximize the adoption of blockchain technology.
+All leading blockchains have been chosen to give users a right to choose.
 Currently, we are examining the primary 4 blockchains and have determined a plan to implement our DAO model and data recording (certification) step by step in each particular protocol.

 Let’s begin with the first one - __Bitcoin__.

-Further we have the plan to consolidate the solution into all top and progressive blockchain technologies:
+Further we have the plan to consolidate the solution into all progressive blockchain technologies:
 - Ethereum;
 - Polygon;
 - Near.